kelseyaubrecht/xk6-webtransport/README.md

 ## Usage example

 An example of using the extension to create a bidirection stream.
+More in [examples](examples).

 ```javascript
 import wt from "k6/x/webtransport";